KagenoMoheji/ActiveTabGanttLogger/README.md

 ## <span id="4">In the future...</span> [▲](#0)
 - Optimize code like `Plotter.py` by commonizing to functions.
+- Fix pip installing error on MacOS because of installing `pywin32`...
 - Like No.2 in [Graph Examples](#graphs), a part of ganttchart disappear from graph when setting `set_interval` more than 2.
 I'm investigating the causes...
 - In `Observer.py`, sometimes thread error like below occurs on Windows.
 I'm investigating the causes...